DLKoopman: A deep learning software package for Koopman theory: The package

 \section{The \package{} package}

 This section describes our core contribution -- \package{}.
-The \package{} Python package is available on PyPI (\cite{Dey2022_dlkoopman}), and can be installed via \code{pip install dlkoopman}.
+The \package{} Python package is available on PyPI and can be installed via \code{pip install dlkoopman}.
+The current version is \code{1.1.2} at the time of final submission, and can be cited using \cite{Dey2023_dlkoopman}.
 Source code is available at \url{https://github.com/GaloisInc/dlkoopman}.
 The \code{README} gives a broad overview of the package and links to tutorials.
 The complete API reference and documentation can be found at \url{https://galoisinc.github.io/dlkoopman/}.